RobertoFreireDev/Game-Engine/README.md

 This engine starts as a blank canvas, giving Lua control over display and logic

-Developers can write Lua scripts to build custom tools, editors, or complete games.
+Developers can write Lua scripts to build custom tools, editors, or games.

 ## Legal